kennytv/Maintenance/README.md

 Adding translations for languages not yet listed is always appreciated as well!

 ## Compiling
 To create a working jar yourself, simply clone the project and compile it with Gradle (`gradlew build`).
+To compile, you need a JDK 21+ (although it targets 17).

 ## License
 This project is licensed under the [GNU General Public License v3](LICENSE.txt).